 - How does Technical Analysis differ from Fundamental Analysis?

-While technical analysis considers everything from price movements to market data, fundamental analysis concerns the very foundations-such as the project’s technology, its use cases, and the credibility of the team behind it-in arriving at an approximation for the intrinsic value of an asset.
+While technical analysis considers everything from price movements to market data, fundamental analysis concerns the very foundations-such as the project’s technology, its use cases, and the credibility of the team behind it, arriving at an approximation for the intrinsic value of an asset.

 - What are some key crypto indicators?